noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 comment
 */

+// imports
+// import some external module and make its members availabel in the current file
+// e.g. now math.abs is available as abs
+import scala.math._ // import all the members of the math module
+// import local collections and make their members available in the current file
+// somewhere in the file, import MyValues.*
+// MyValues.poop now available as poop
-import scala.math._ // import all the math modules import someObj.* // make all the members of someObj available in the file
+import someObj.* // make all the members of someObj available in the file
 ```